modmore/docs/en/01_Commerce/v1/Developer/98_SimpleCart_or_Commerce.md

 - PaymentSense
 - Stripe

 If the payment provider you need is not on either lists, Commerce is the better option.
 Implementing gateways is a lot easier in Commerce thanks to the use of the OmniPay library.
-If a _driver_ exists for the Payment Provider you need, we'll be able of integrating it with Commerce much quicker.
+If a "driver" exists for the Payment Provider you need, we'll be able of integrating it with Commerce much quicker.

-Let us know which payment provider you need, and we might try to squeeze an integration into our normal release cycle.

-To commission a payment provider because you need it right now, please contact Mark via support@modmore.com for an estimate.
+Be sure to request the payment provider you need well ahead of time, and we might be able of adding it in our regular release cycle if there is sufficient demand.
+To commission a payment provider because you need it short term, please contact Mark via support@modmore.com for an estimate.